centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 ```

-In this course, we don't have enough time to make all counts table by ourselves.
-However, we could do the following steps by the overall counts file generated by me from the real data.
+In this course, we don't have enough time to make all the count table by ourselves.
+However, we can use the overall counts file that I have prepared for you.

 Please copy the count file **DE1input.txt** into your own directory.